Sebastian-Oberg/WebCrawler/README.md

 - **Performance Profiling:** Conduct performance profiling and analysis to identify bottlenecks and areas for optimization.
 Use profiling tools to measure execution times and resource utilization.

 - **Optimized Algorithm Design:** Evaluate and refine algorithms to achieve better time and space complexity, especially for tasks like DNS lookups, connection establishment, and data retrieval.

-By incorporating these enhancements, the web client project can evolve into a more sophisticated and efficient tool for accessing and processing web content.
-These improvements will contribute to a more seamless and reliable user experience.